One of the most powerful handgun rounds, the 44 Magnum, is the second revolver cartridge to receive the designation “Magnum.”

 Why Is the 44 Magnum Revolver Popular?

 The 44 Magnum revolver is one of the most popular wheel guns in North America, owing to the "Dirty Harry" movie.
-Many revolver collectors have a special place in their hearts for this model.
+Many collectors have a special place in their hearts for this great revolver.
 In the absence of an urgent requirement, you may find it appealing to own a .44 Magnum revolver for personal protection.

 Many other pistols and revolvers can perform the same, if not better, than a .44 Mag revolver in self-defense or hunting.
 However, few calibers can match the tremendous strength and stopping power of a.44 Mag.

-It is not the best option for daily carrying a firearm.
+It is not the best option for daily carrying a firearm (see Rock Island M206).
 However, if the necessity arises, you have enough stopping power.

 Most people can safely handle a revolver cartridge in 44 Magnum since it's a generational cartridge with a sweet spot, or the tipping point, of power.